googleapis/google-api-ruby-client/README.md

-# Legacy REST Clients for Google APIs
+# Simple REST Clients for Google APIs

 This repository contains a set of simple client libraries for various Google APIs.
 These libraries are generated automatically from [Discovery Documents](https://developers.google.com/discovery), and the code generator is also hosted here in this repository.